- Size : Small (22.2mm), Large (23.8 – 31.8mm)

 In case you don’t know how it all started…

-Seems like a lot of people really liked the idea of this product, right?
+It seems like a lot of people really liked the idea of this product, right?

 You bet so!